rfinnie/2ping/doc/2ping-protocol.md

 * Changed the checksum method from RFC 768 to a custom method with example pseudocode.
 This creates a functional incompatibility with previous versions of the specification.
 However, it was discovered that the only known 2ping implementation which computed checksums at the time was using an incorrect method, so the specification was changed to match the implementation to preserve compatibility.
-* Fixed a typo in the extended segment table, changing "Extended segment ID" from 8 octets to 4 octets.
+* Fixed a typo in the extended segment table, changing "Extended segment ID" from 8 bytes to 4 bytes.
-This clarifies the previous (correct) assertion that the segment ID is 32 bits (4 octets).
+This clarifies the previous (correct) assertion that the segment ID is 32 bits (4 bytes).
 * Populated checksums of example packet dumps.
 * Corrected the 5th client line of Example 6's packet dump (pseudocode version was correct, but example dump had 2 incorrect bytes added).
 * Adjusted wording of psuedocode examples to clarify "reply requested" opcode comes before "in reply to" opcode.